TC-TUNE

 Wind the end of the string around the tuning peg.

-- Wind the string in a spiral pattern, imagining it gradually descending toward the base of the peg.
+- Wind the string in a spiral pattern, imagining it gradually descending toward the base of the tuning peg.

 - Be careful not to let the end of the winding overlap the beginning.